Barely seven miles south of Downtown, Mt. Lebanon is a first-ring suburb of Pittsburgh with plenty of attitude to boot.

 - Median Home Value: $244,800

 Envied by many and misunderstood by a few, Lebo seems to have it all as a community in a compact six square miles.
-Blue Ribbon public schools with seven elementary schools—all walkable—are a particular point of pride.
-The high school just completed a major renovation to the tune of $113 million, with a new swimming pool and gymnasium.
+Blue Ribbon public schools with seven elementary schools — all walkable — are a particular point of pride.
+The high school completed a major renovation a few years ago to the tune of $113 million, with a new swimming pool and gymnasium.
+And this neighborhood consistently ranks one of the top places in Pittsburgh as well as Pennsylvania.

 Lebo, as many fondly call it, exudes a rare blend of sophistication and small-town charm, especially in the eclectic architectural mix of its neighborhoods.
 American Craftsman homes share driveways with stone colonials; Prairie and English Tudor styles stand side by side.
 There are plenty of apartments, condos and senior living, too, throughout the rolling hills.
 It’s often said that more architects live here than in any other community in Pittsburgh.

-If that isn’t enough, the community also boasts beautiful clay tennis courts, an ice rink, a public pool, a nine-hole golf course (deemed a National Historic Landmark), the recently expanded St. Clair Hospital and a SpringHill Suites hotel.
+If that isn’t enough, the community also boasts beautiful clay tennis courts, an ice rink, a public pool, a nine-hole golf course (deemed a National Historic Landmark), the recently expanded St. Clair Hospital a First Fridays concert series in Clearview Commons — and on the main street of Washington Road near the popular Rollier’s Hardware — a SpringHill Suites hotel.

 More Mt.
 Lebanon News